 - 4-5 tablespoon milk or pouring cream

 - 120g icing sugar

 - In a large bowl, combine the flour, sugar, salt and baking powder and mix it well together.
 Cut the cold butter into cubes and add it to the flour.
 Use a pastry cutter to cut the butter into small pea-sized pieces.

 - Alternatively, use a food processor to cut the butter into the flour, or a cheese grater to grate the butter before adding it into the flour (then use your finger tips to rub it in, until it resembles coarse bread crumbs.)

 - Add in the blueberries and lemon zest and toss to combine.

-- Tip it into a clean bench and gently fold it together with your fingers until it is combined into a mound.
-Don’t knead the dough, or over mix it, or it will become tough.
-Form the dough into a circle.
+- Tip the shaggy dough into a clean bench and gently push it together with your fingers until it is combined into a crumbly but slightly sticky mound.
+Don’t overknead the dough or it will become tough.
+Push the dough into a circle.

 - Use a knife or a dough scraper to cut the circle into 8 wedge pieces.
 Place the pieces on some baking paper and pop them into the fridge while the oven preheats.
 If using frozen blueberries, this extra chilling step can be skipped, as the berries keep the butter cold.
 If skipping this step, preheat the oven while you mix the scone dough.

 - Preheat the oven to 180°C (356°F) fan-bake, or 200°C (392°C) regular bake.

 - Bake the scones in the preheated oven for around 18-20 minutes until golden brown around the edges.
 Once baked, leave the scones to cool before glazing.

 - In a bowl, add the lemon juice and enough icing sugar until it makes a thick but pourable glaze.
 Drizzle it over the cooled scones.

 As an Amazon Associate, a Mighty Ape affiliate and member of other affiliate programs, I earn from qualifying purchases.